couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 ###Set Source and Destination Clusters

-To create a uni-directional replication (i.e. from cluster A to cluster B):
+To create a unidirectional replication (from cluster A to cluster B):

- 1. Check and ensure that a destination bucket exists on the cluster to which you will be replicating.
+ 1. Check to ensure that a destination bucket exists on the cluster to which you will be replicating.
 To do so, perform this REST API request:

      ```